Semlin (Sod House)"Homes 'grown' out of the very soil"

 In 1875 when Mennonite settlers were first arriving on Manitoba’s prairie they had limited resources to build houses and barns.
 A lack of trees did not make it any easier.
 The Mennonites relied on semiln or sod houses to live in; a type of housing they had first become familiar with in Russia.

-A hole, approximately a meter deep, was dug and then walls of sod were built up around it.
+A hole, approximately a meter deep (just over 3 feet), was dug and then walls of sod were built up around it.
 Poles were then laid across the walls and covered in sod creating the roof for the dwelling.
 The house was divided into two sections; one for the people and the other for the livestock.
 This made it easier to heat and look after the farm animals.
 Though sod houses provided much needed protection from the elements, they were still temporary and usually only used for a few years.